-Juan Flores, along with Pancho Daniel, was the bandit leader of the Flores-Daniels Gang that operated in Southern California during 1856-1857.
+Along with Pancho Daniel, Juan Flores was the bandit leader of the Flores-Daniels Gang that operated in Southern California during 1856-1857.

 Though viewed by the white settlers as thieves and murderers, Flores and his gang were seen by area Hispanics as folk heroes, much like Jesse James would later be viewed in Missouri.
-Raiding white settlers in the areas of San Luis Obispo and San Juan Capistrano, the gang quickly grew to over 50 men who rustled cattle, committed armed robbery, and murder.
-In January 1857 the gang made a raid on San Juan Capistrano, looting several shops and killing a shopkeeper and an assistant.
+Raiding white settlers in San Luis Obispo and San Juan Capistrano, the gang quickly grew to over 50 men who rustled cattle, committed armed robbery, and murder.
+In January 1857, the gang raided San Juan Capistrano, looting several shops and killing a shopkeeper and an assistant.
 Afterward, they continued to loot the town as they celebrated in a drinking spree.

 Soon, Los Angeles County Sheriff James R. Barton rounded up a posse to go after the outlaws.
 However, on January 23, 1857, the posse was ambushed about 12 miles south of present-day Santa Ana, and Sheriff James L. Barton, Constable Charles Baker, Deputy Charles Daly, and Constable William Little were shot and killed, the first lawmen in Los Angeles County to lose their lives in the line of duty.
 The other three men were able to escape to tell of the ambush.
 Within two hours, another posse was formed with some 60 men, who once again went after the outlaws.
 Under the leadership of James Thompson, who would later become Los Angeles County’s new sheriff, the posse found the mutilated bodies of the four officers.
 With renewed enthusiasm, the posse continued the search for the bandits, arresting 52 of them.
 Another posse, led by General Andres Pico, immediately lynched two of the most notorious of the gang when they came upon them.